"The U.S. Food and Drug Administration today approved Zydelig (idelalisib) to treat patients with three types of blood cancers.

-TREANDA contains bendamustine hydrochloride, an alkylating drug, as the active ingredient.
-The chemical name of bendamustine hydrochloride is lH-benzimidazole-2-butanoic acid, 5-[bis(2-chloroethyl)amino]-l methyl-, monohydrochloride.
-Its empirical molecular formula is C16H21Cl2N3O2•HC1, and the molecular weight is 394.7.
+Bendamustine hydrochloride is an alkylating agent.
+The chemical name of bendamustine hydrochloride is 1Hbenzimidazole-2-butanoic acid, 5-[bis(2-chloroethyl)amino]-1 methyl-, monohydrochloride.
+Its empirical molecular formula is C16H21Cl2N3O2 • HCl, and the molecular weight is 394.7.
 Bendamustine hydrochloride contains a mechlorethamine group and a benzimidazole heterocyclic ring with a butyric acid substituent, and has the following structural formula:

-TREANDA (bendamustine hydrochloride) for Injection is intended for intravenous infusion only after reconstitution with Sterile Water for Injection, USP, and after further dilution with either 0.9% Sodium Chloride Injection, USP, or 2.5% Dextrose/0.45% Sodium Chloride Injection, USP.
-It is supplied as a sterile non-pyrogenic white to off-white lyophilized powder in a single-use vial.
+TREANDA (bendamustine HCl) for Injection is intended for intravenous infusion only after reconstitution with Sterile Water for Injection, USP, and after further dilution with either 0.9% Sodium Chloride Injection, USP, or 2.5% Dextrose/0.45% Sodium Chloride Injection, USP.
+It is supplied as a sterile non-pyrogenic white to off-white lyophilized powder in a single-dose vial.
 Each 25-mg vial contains 25 mg of bendamustine hydrochloride and 42.5 mg of mannitol, USP.
 Each 100-mg vial contains 100 mg of bendamustine hydrochloride and 170 mg of mannitol, USP.
-The pH of the reconstituted solution is 2.5 - 3.5.
+The pH of the reconstituted solution is 2.5 -3.5.

 What are the possible side effects of bendamustine (Treanda)?